skleg/Assignments/README.md

     - Configure the endpoint
     - Add authentication, resilience and caching

+## Data migrations ##

+- Migrations can be executed manually using the Persistence project

+## Running manual tests ##

+- Test data for Customers and Accounts can be generated using data seed.
+Uncomment the code in the ```DatabaseExtensions``` class.
+- Use the Swagger in Authentication API to generate a token using and existing customer and configured password.
+- Use the token to call the Sales API.

 ## Improvements ##

 - Identity field may be converted into UUID v7 (ULID or GUIDv7 in .Net 9)